catamphetamine/libphonenumber-js/METADATA.md

 ### `leading_digits`

+National (significant) number "leading digits" pattern.
+It's only defined for about 20% of the countries, most of which are countries sharing the same "country calling code".
+At the same time, two countries sharing the same "country calling code" doesn't necessarily imply that the "secondary" country has a `leading_digits` pattern defined.

-When several countries share the same country calling code, these "leading digits" are the means of determining which one of these countries does a phone number belong to.
-For example, Antigua and Barbuda have `leading_digits: "268"` and share `1` country calling code with USA, so if an international phone number starts with `+1268` then it belongs to Antigua and Barbuda.
+For example, USA and Canada share the same `1` country calling code, but neither of them have a `leading_digits` pattern defined.
+On the other hand, Antigua and Barbuda also shares the same `1` country calling code, and its `leading_digits` pattern is `"268"`, so if an international phone number starts with `+1268` then it's certain that it belongs to Antigua and Barbuda, so "leading digits" are, in some cases, a means of determining which one of the countries sharing the same country calling code does a phone number belong to.

-`leading_digits` does not contain all the prefixes valid for a country: for example, `800` numbers are valid for all [NANPA](https://en.wikipedia.org/wiki/North_American_Numbering_Plan) countries and are hence not listed here. `leading_digits` regular expression is used merely as a short-cut for working out which country a phone number comes from.
+While in most cases a `leading_digits` pattern is a sequence of digits like `"268"` for Antigua and Barbuda, in some cases it's a pattern like `"8001|8[024]9"` for Dominican Republic.

+Overall, `leading_digits` patterns are only used as a performance speed-up trick when determining which country a phone number belongs to, which is still simpler than looking for a match against precise phone number patterns of every country sharing a given country calling code.

+For that reason, matching a `leading_digits` pattern is a sufficient but not necessary condition for a phone number to belong to the country: if a `leading_digits` pattern exists and a phone number matches it that it's certain that the phone number belongs to the country, and no other country.
+But, if there's no `leading_digits` pattern, or if the phone number doesn't match it, then one can't say that the phone number doesn't belong to the country.

+For example, "toll free" numbers starting with `800` are valid for all countries having `1` country calling code, so it doesn't make sense to include `800` in their `leading_digits` patterns.
+But, at the same time, those "toll free" numbers could be thought of as an unrelated edge case that can be ignored if the application only deals with human phone numbers.
+But, at the same time, it doesn't necessarily mean that there're no other exceptions.
+So I'd say that `leading_digits` has a meaning of "most likely" rather than "necessarily".

 ### `national_number_pattern`